otammato/Ansible_Terraform/README.md

 some more info you might need if you decide not to use Terraform or AWS Cloud9 IDE:

 ```
-1. create key pairs on the ansible-machine
+1. create key pairs on a master machine
     ssh-keygen -t rsa -b 2048

 2. import public key into the ec2 console